newrelic-csec/new-relic-github-sponsors-governance/eligibility.md

 # New Relic + GitHub Sponsors Eligibility

+## All
+To be considered for sponsorship, the contributor, project, or organization must:
+* At a minimum, be on the GitHub Sponsors waitlist, preferably already have GitHub Sponsors enabled.

 ## Contributors
 To be considered for sponsorship, a contributor must:
 * Contribute to open source projects on GitHub.